apache/pulsar-site/docs/concepts-messaging.md

 ### Acknowledgment

-The consumer sends an acknowledgment request to the broker after it consumes a message successfully.
+A message Acknowledgment is sent by the consumer to the broker after it consumes a message successfully.
 Then, this consumed message will be permanently stored, and deleted only after all the subscriptions have acknowledged it.
+An acknowledgment (ack) is Pulsar's way of knowing that the message can be deleted from the system.
 If you want to store the messages that have been acknowledged by a consumer, you need to configure the [message retention policy](concepts-messaging.md#message-retention-and-expiry).

 For batch messages, you can enable batch index acknowledgment to avoid dispatching acknowledged messages to the consumer.
 For details about batch index acknowledgment, see [batching](#batching).

 Messages can be acknowledged in one of the following two ways:

-- Being acknowledged individually.
+- Being acknowledged individually

 With individual acknowledgment, the consumer acknowledges each message and sends an acknowledgment request to the broker.

-- Being acknowledged cumulatively.
+- Being acknowledged cumulatively

   With cumulative acknowledgment, the consumer **only** acknowledges the last message it received.
 All messages in the stream up to (and including) the provided message are not redelivered to that consumer.

 If you want to acknowledge messages individually, you can use the following API.